depture/Chance_NLP_challenge/README.md

 * Try Multinomial Naive Bayes (F1-score ~ 58) [5 fold stratified cross validation]
 * Try XGboost (F1-score ~ 64) [5 fold stratified cross validation]
 * Save vectorization and models parameters for later usage

 3. Application
 * The function MBTI\_XGB loads precalculated vectorizer and boosting model to train new data

 TO DO:
-- Scrape urls
+- Scrape urls and extract topic of pages
 - Balance the dataset with resampling techniques
-- Try to ouput the probabilities for a letter instead of a personality (much bigger dataset) and merge the 4 highest
+- Try to ouput the probabilities for a letter instead of a personality (multioutput) and merge the 4 highest
 - Hyper Parameter Optimization
 - Convolutional Network with glove embedding

 The notebook contains a multi-output classifier based on 4 adaboost models.
 As the letters are only paired by two, the problem is to predict 4 binary variables.
-The cross validation gives a mean error of
+The cross validation gives the following table.

 Attribute| IE  | NS  | FT  | JP  |
 |:-:|---|---|---|---|
 Score|0.59 | 0.44 | 0.8 |  0.83|

+This gives us insight about what are the axes that the algorithm may fail at identifying (S Sensation vs N Intuition).

+Finally there are two neural networks, (1D convnet and LSTM) but I did not have the time to tune them.